 When the IN source is connected, priority is given to the system load.
 The DPPM and Battery Supplement modes are used to maintain the system load.
+Figure 37 and Figure 38 illustrate examples of the DPPM and supplement modes.
 These modes are explained in detail in the following sections.